-Zucchini noodles are one type of vegetable noodles that look just like noodles and satisfactorily fulfill the desire for a low-carb pasta-like ingredient.
+Zucchini noodles are one type of vegetable noodles that look just like noodles and satisfactorily fulfill the desire for pasta on a keto diet.
 This recipe can easily be doubled or tripled and served for a crowd.

 Scampi is a traditional European dish consisting of a certain type of crustacean sauteed in garlic and butter.